jdevacct1/django-form-builder/README.md

 python test_api.py
 ```

-This script will test all API endpoints and verify that forms can be created, retrieved, updated, and that submissions can be created and retrieved.
+This script will test all API endpoints and verify that forms can be created, retrieved, updated, and deleted.

 ### Manual Testing

-1. Start both Django and React servers
+1. Start the Django server: `python manage.py runserver`
-2. Open the form builder interface
-3. Create a form with some components
+2. Navigate to `http://localhost:8000/formbuilder/` to create a new form
+3. Edit the form name by clicking on it
+4. Add form components using the drag-and-drop interface
+5. Navigate to `http://localhost:8000/formbuilder/forms/` to see your forms
+6. Click "View Form" to see the rendered form
-4. Save the form
+7. Click "Edit" to modify the form
-5. Check the Django admin to verify the form was saved
+8. Check the Django admin at `http://localhost:8000/admin/` to verify data
-6. Test form submissions using the API

 ## Data Models

 ### Form Model

-- `name`: Form name (CharField)
+- `name`: Form name (CharField, max_length=255)
 - `schema`: Form schema in JSON format (JSONField)
-- `created_at`: Creation timestamp (DateTimeField)
+- `created`: Creation timestamp (DateTimeField, auto-created)
-- `updated_at`: Last update timestamp (DateTimeField)
+- `modified`: Last update timestamp (DateTimeField, auto-updated)
-- `is_active`: Whether the form is active (BooleanField)
+- `is_active`: Whether the form is active (BooleanField, default=True)

-### FormSubmission Model
+### Model Methods

+- `get_component_count()`: Returns the number of components in the form
-- `form`: Reference to the form (ForeignKey)
+- `get_component_types()`: Returns a list of component types used in the form
-- `data`: Submitted form data (JSONField)
-- `submitted_at`: Submission timestamp (DateTimeField)
-- `ip_address`: Submitter's IP address (GenericIPAddressField)
-- `user_agent`: Submitter's user agent (TextField)
+- `get_schema()`: Returns the schema as a Python object

 ## Configuration